 Subproperty of: F1 Work.
-R3 is realised in (realises): F22 Self-contained Expression realising the instance of F21 Recording work.
-This is a shortcut of the more elaborated path through R22 was realised through, F29 Recording Event and R21 created, which should be used when information about the recording event is available.
+R3 is realised in (realises): F22 Self-contained Expression which should be used when information about the recording event is available.

-Scope note: This property associates an instance of F21 Recording Work with an instance of F26 Recording by Elvis Presley in Hollywood, Calif., Radio Recorders, on March 22nd, 1961 (F21) R13 is realised in The set of signs that make up the third alternate take of the musical work entitled 'Blue Hawaii' as performed by Elvis Presley in Hollywood, Calif., Radio Recorders, on March
+Scope note: This property associates an instance of F21 Recording Work with an instance of F26 by Elvis Presley in Hollywood, Calif., Radio Recorders, on March 22nd, 1961 (F21) R13 is realised in The set of signs that make up the third alternate take of the musical work entitled 'Blue Hawaii' as performed by Elvis Presley in Hollywood, Calif., Radio Recorders, on March